 Payment occurs the same way that it does for Marketplace contracts.
 Hourly contracts will be billed weekly based on time you log with the Time Tracker or add manually, and you'll submit work for payment for fixed-price contracts.

-If your client cancels a fixed-price contract with you, any money deposited into escrow will be returned to them.
-If you need to dispute that return of escrow, learn how to file a dispute on a fixed-price contract here.
+If your client cancels a fixed-price contract with you, any money deposited will be returned to them.
+If you need to dispute that return, learn how to file a dispute on a fixed-price contract here.

 If your client cancels an hourly contract, you will be paid for all billed hours, unless the client files a dispute of your hours within their allowable time frame.
 Learn how to respond to a client's hourly dispute here.